Renewable Natural Gas (Biomethane)

 Research and Development

-Research and development efforts are reducing the costs of biogas production and purification, producing higher-quality natural gas from biogas, and evaluating the performance of biogas-fueled vehicles.
-Some federal and state programs assist in these efforts, including EPA's Landfill Methane Outreach Program and AgSTAR Program.
-Learn more about landfill gas research and development projects from the Natural Gas Vehicle Technology Forum.
+Research and development efforts are reducing the costs of biogas production and purification, working toward advanced and efficient conversion technologies, producing higher-quality RNG, and evaluating the performance of RNG-fueled vehicles.
+Some federal and state programs assist in these efforts, including EPA's Landfill Methane Outreach Program and AgSTAR Program, a collaborative effort of EPA, the U.S. Department of Agriculture, and the U.S. Department of Energy.